← Back to Research

 This is FutureSearch's comprehensive forecast of Waymo's technical and financial progress over the next year and beyond.
-(Disclosure: I worked at Waymo in 2019-2020 as a System Engineer, but these forecasts are based entirely on public information as of May 2026.)
+(Disclosure: I worked at Waymo in 2019-2020 as a System Engineer, but these forecasts are based entirely on public information.)
+I first published this page on May 27, 2026, re-ran every forecast on August 6, 2026 after Alphabet's Q2 earnings and the first paid Ojai rides, and re-ran the weekly-rides forecast again on August 20 after the CPUC cleared Waymo to expand across 18 California counties.
+The changelog at the end records what moved.

-I also forecast the outcomes of major regulation in the next 12 months, giving an 18% probability of formal NHTSA enforcement before mid-2027, 15% probability of US federal action restricting Ojai imports before June 30, 2027, 10% probability of federal AV legislation reaching the US President's desk before January 3, 2027, and 5% probability of Alphabet breaking out Waymo as a separate reporting segment before mid-2027.
+I also forecast the outcomes of major regulation in the next 12 months, giving a 14% probability of formal NHTSA enforcement before mid-2027, 27% probability of US federal action restricting Ojai imports before June 30, 2027, 5% probability of federal AV legislation reaching the US President's desk before January 3, 2027, and 5% probability of Alphabet breaking out Waymo as a separate reporting segment before mid-2027.
+The import question is the one that moved most, and the reason is a detail I did not have in May.
+Waymo's chassis clear customs as stripped-down gliders without connected-car hardware, a workaround that has drawn fresh scrutiny as volumes ramp (Forbes).

 Overall, I think Waymo's $126 billion implied valuation from their February 2026 fundraise modestly overvalues the company.